carpentries-incubator/pangenomics/_episodes/08-Anvio.md

 ### Step 5

-Modify the headers of the list `external-genomes.txt`
+Modify the headers of the list `external-genomes.txt`.
 ~~~
-nano external-genomes.txt
+$ nano external-genomes.txt
 ~~~
 {: .language-bash}